Changing-Look Active Galactic Nuclei in SDSS-V: Host-Galaxy Properties and Black-Hole Scaling Relations: Abstract

 \section{Abstract}

 Changing-look active galactic nuclei (CL-AGNs) exhibit dramatic spectral variability on unexpectedly short timescales, challenging standard accretion flow models.
 Despite growing samples, the physical drivers of this extreme variability, and the potential link to host-galaxy properties, remain unknown.
 Regardless of the underlying mechanism, the transition between AGN-dominated and host-dominated spectra offers a unique opportunity to study relations between AGNs and their hosts within the same objects.
-We present intermediate-resolution spectroscopy of 23 CL-AGNs identified by the Sloan Digital Sky Survey V (SDSS-V), obtained with VLT/X-shooter and Gemini-N/GMOS.
+We present intermediate-resolution spectroscopy of 23 CL-AGNs identified by the Sloan Digital Sky Survey V (SDSS-V), obtained with the Very Large Telescope/X-shooter and Gemini-N/GMOS.
 An analysis of the \MgII\ emission line observed in the spectra demonstrates that the majority of these sources cannot be driven by variable obscuration.
-Our CL-AGNs roughly follow the \Msig\ and \MM\ relations of inactive galaxies, with a median black hole--to--stellar mass ratio of 0.38\,\%, although they show hints of a shallower slope.
-We find no evidence that the stellar population properties of our CL-AGNs, including stellar mass, age, young stellar fraction, and star-formation rate differ from those of Type 2 AGNs in SDSS.
+Our CL-AGNs roughly follow the \Msig\ and \MM\ relations of inactive galaxies, with a median black hole-to-stellar mass ratio of 0.38\,\%.
+We find no evidence that the stellar population properties of our CL-AGNs, including stellar mass, age, young stellar fraction, and star-formation rate, differ from those of type 2 AGNs in SDSS.
 These results suggest that CL-AGNs reside in typical AGN host galaxies and that their extreme variability is likely unrelated to host-galaxy environment, supporting the idea that CL-AGNs are not a distinct population, but rather represent a phase of normal AGN activity.
 This result, in turn, implies that CL-AGNs can serve as useful probes of the AGN-host connection, providing access to both AGN-dominated and host-dominated spectra of the same systems.

 \keywords{Supermassive black holes (1663), Quasars (1319), Active galactic nuclei (16)}